AstarNetwork/astar-docs/docs/nodes/collator/learn.md

 ## Collator election mechanism
 ### Election process
 To join the election process you must register for a collator and bond tokens, see [Collator Requirements](https://docs.astar.network/docs/nodes/collator/requirements) for details.
-When your node fits the parameters and checks all the boxes to become a collator, it will be added to the chain. **Note: if your collator doesn’t produce blocks during one session (1h) it will be kicked out.**
+When your node fits the parameters and checks all the boxes to become a collator, it will be added to the chain. **Note: if your collator doesn’t produce blocks during two sessions (2h) it will be kicked out.**

 ---